 (two Simpsons references in a row, that’s called ‘blogging correctly’)

 -Joel Murray is really good (he was also really good on Shameless).
 There’s also a handful of obscure comedian cameos throughout.

--Dream sequence set to Alice Cooper’s “Hello Hooray”… FUCK.
+-Dream sequence set to Alice Cooper’s “Hello Hooray”… HELL.
 YES.

 -A bit preachy.
 Since I happened to agree with most of what they were preaching about, I didn’t mind.
 But if you don’t agree with the film, I don’t see how it would seem any better than the stuff the film is against.
 But the film is a crusade against idiocy and mean-spiritedness, so if you disagree with the concepts of God Bless America… I assume you’re some kind of mean-spirited idiot?
 That doesn’t mean you’re wrong, necessarily, it just means you’re probably one of the morons.